 - .us – refers to “United States.”
 It is a new termination for websites related to the United States.

 - .tv – se! refers to “Television.”
 It is a new ending for sites related to the world of television.

-- .cc – refers to “Coco Islands.”
-It is a generic ending to fashion, although originally it was related to Coco Island sites.
+- .cc – refers to the “Coco Islands.”
+It is a generic ending to fashion, although originally, it was related to Coco Island sites.

 So your competitor’s URL should be known to you, right!!!!
-So, take the list of Domain they had bought:
+So, take the list of the domain they had bought: